preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/communities/communities-65/layout/index.rst

 .. image:: layout-click-name-612.png

-5. Use this work area to create the layout.
+5. Use this work area to create the layout:

 .. image:: layout-click-work-area-612.png

-You workwith the layout by adding sections and blocks, the way this page describes: :doc:`Working with Layouts </general-assets/working-with-layouts/index>`
+You work with the layout by adding sections and blocks, the way this page describes: :doc:`Working with Layouts </general-assets/working-with-layouts/index>`